Rouast-Labs/vitallens-core/README.md

 </div>

-`vitallens-core` is the shared signal processing library for [**VitalLens**](https://www.rouast.com/api/).
-It provides a single Rust codebase that guarantees mathematical parity and high performance across all our client platforms.
+`vitallens-core` is the shared internal signal processing library for [**VitalLens**](https://www.rouast.com/api/).
+It provides a single Rust codebase that guarantees mathematical parity and high performance across all our client platforms and SDKs.

 ## Targets